galanodel2010/ee462/Project_1/evaluation.md

 For this project following will be checked in your reports and in your models:

-- All three models are
+- All three models are running properly and the results are consistent with each other.
+-

 **Model Quality**
+- Model filenames are proper and self-explanatory
 - Model is [neat](http://blogs.mathworks.com/pick/2014/04/25/clean-up-your-simulink-model/) and tidy.
-- All signals are properly labelled.
+- All signals in the model are properly labeled.